CycloneDX/cdxgen/README.md

 cdxgen -r -o bom.json
 ```

-To generate SBoM for an older specification version such as 1.4, pass the version using the `--spec-version` argument.
+To generate SBoM for an older specification version, such as 1.4, pass the version number using the `--spec-version` argument.

 ```shell
 cdxgen -r -o bom.json --spec-version 1.4